Spoken Description

 Old English

-Old English was spoken in England from roughly 450 to 1100 AD and is very different from Modern English.
-It was a highly inflected language with a rich vocabulary drawn mainly from Germanic roots.
+Old English was spoken in England from roughly 450 to 1150 AD.
+It was brought by Anglo-Saxon settlers and sounds very different from modern English.

 Middle English

-Middle English emerged after the Norman Conquest of 1066, when French became the language of the ruling class.
-This period saw the simplification of grammar and the infusion of thousands of French and Latin words.
+Middle English developed after the Norman Conquest of 1066, when French became the language of the ruling class.
+English absorbed many French words during this time.

 Early Modern English